 As part of the next stage of identifying riparian outcomes from the initial mapping, a field survey of the site was carried out with the DNR and Department of Environment and Conservation (DEC) representatives on December 20 2006.
 The objective of the day was to discuss the current riparian classification of streams/rivers, associated buffers, the draft ILP's, and uses within the riparian zones.
-The outcomes of the day were documented by ELA and integrated into the riparian zone mapping.
+The outcomes of the day were documented by ELA and agreed principles as well as specifically discussed decisions on particular watercourses were integrated into the riparian zone mapping and recommendations developed by ELA.
 Further consultation between specialist consultants was undertaken to produce a refined riparian zone mapping product which demonstrated the recommended extents and respective treatment of each watercourse across the precinct.
 In addition, overland habitat linkages between catchments (stepping stone corridors) have been identified as part of the overall strategy.